syntheticsam/deltastrikeui/README.md

 (Im currently 17 and unemployed ;) if you like this im happy to talk about this on a video call or something)

 Have a wonderful day! - Published under unlisence softwhare but basicly I dont care what you do with it :) some warning or attribution is always nice tho!
+And a lil bit of money would be even better!

 Without further adu lets begin!